JoshMcleods/Active-Directory-Lab/README.md

-# 🧱 Active Directory Lab (VirtualBox) — Step-by-Step Guide
+# 🧱 Active Directory Lab (VirtualBox) — Step-by-Step

 Build your own mini Windows domain at home using **Oracle VirtualBox**, **Windows Server 2019**, and **Windows 10**.